the1lab/1lab/src/Category/Base.lagda.md

 ```

 Whereas reading a classical definition into a type theory where equality
-is a proposition, the word **set** may be read to just mean [inhabitant
+is a proposition, the word **set** may be read to mean [inhabitant of a
-of a universe](agda://1Lab.Type).
-But in HoTT, if we want categories to
+universe](agda://1Lab.Type).
+But in HoTT, if we want categories to be
-be well-behaved, we do actually mean _set_: A type of
+well-behaved, we do actually mean _set_: A type of
 [h-level](agda://1Lab.HLevel) 2.

 ```agda